mehulagg/gitlab/doc/administration/reference_architectures/50k_users.md

 [Gitaly](../gitaly/index.md) server node requirements are dependent on data, specifically the number of projects and those projects' sizes.
-It's recommended that a Gitaly server node stores no more than 5TB of data.
-Although this reference architecture includes a single Gitaly server node, you may require additional nodes depending on your repository storage requirements.
+It's recommended that a Gitaly server node stores no more than 5 TB of data.
+Although this reference architecture includes a recommendation for the number of Gitaly server nodes to use, depending on your storage requirements, you may require additional Gitaly server nodes.

 Due to Gitaly having notable input and output requirements, we strongly recommend that all Gitaly nodes use solid-state drives (SSDs).
 These SSDs should have a throughput of at least 8,000 input/output operations per second (IOPS) for read operations and 2,000 IOPS for write operations.
 These IOPS values are initial recommendations, and may be adjusted to greater or lesser values depending on the scale of your environment's workload.
 If you're running the environment on a Cloud provider, refer to their documentation about how to configure IOPS correctly.

 Be sure to note the following items: